James-VT/MS3_Halo_Pizza/README.md

 ---

-# Database
+## Database

 Below is the physical database model of this project:

 ![Database schema](static/images/database/schema.png)

-The database itself is a NoSQL database, held on MongoDB.
+The database itself is a non-relational, NoSQL database, held on MongoDB.
 You can see the data types of everything stored in it, and the links point to how the relationships work.
 For example, when a user creates a recipe, their username is recorded and stored in the "created_by" field.
 That way ownership can be restricted to one person, and this person is the only user who can edit and delete that recipe other than the site administrator.
 Likewise, the category chosen by the user is also recorded so that visitors who wish to view recipes in a particular category will find it there.
 (Note that users are not required to choose a category, merely recommended to do so.
 The reason for this is that all recipes can be viewed and searched for regardless of whether a category is chosen, and some users may not feel their recipe falls into any of the available categories.)

 Some code below demonstrates how this works: